-Since every student’s situation is unique, specific accommodations for their disability is discussed during a confidential intake meeting with the Disability Services Coordinator.
+Since every student’s situation is unique, specific accommodations for their disability is discussed during a confidential intake meeting with the Accessibility Services Coordinator.
 We will obtain the student’s permission before entering into discussions with parents, advocates, transition coordinators, rehabilitation services counselors, or other professionals.
 Most accommodations can be coordinated and provided in a confidential manner.

 Students often request these services: